9 Best Whale Watching Tours in Reykjavik

 Northern Lights from Reykjavik| ©Alexandro Lacadena

 Although whale watching is considerably more likely during the summer months than during the winter; in the latter season it is still a valid option as an activity to do in Reykjavik in winter.
-In this case the combined excursion is to see whales and also northern lights.
+In this case the combined tour is to see whales and also northern lights.

 Details of interest